gem/oq-engine/doc/manual/oq-manual.rst

    attribute ``ls`` specifies the limit state for which the parameters are being defined.
 The parameters for each limit state must be provided on a separate line.
-The number and names of the limit states in each fragilityfunction must be equal to the number of limit states defined earlier in the metadata section of the fragilitymodel using the attribute ``limitStates``.
+The number and names of the limit states in each *Fragility Function* must be equal to the number of limit states defined earlier in the metadata section of the *Fragility Model* using the attribute ``limitStates``.
 A point worth clarifying is that the parameters to be defined in the fragility input file are the mean and standard deviation of the intensity measure level (IML) for each